ElykDeer/RepoMan/README.md

 # RepoMan

+Thankfully this has all _just_ been made obsolete with the addition of GitHub Classroom!
+Yayyyyyyyyyyyyyyyy...

+Some people may still find it useful for other reasons.

 A collection of scripts that I used to help me run and automatically grade (in part) a class of over 170 Freshmen.

 The scripts have been stripped down to what I think other people will find useful..
 So poke around and enjoy, there should be enough comments..
 Feel free to ping me if you have questions.